 Programs offered are generally oriented around children and youth and adults and actively aging.
 Adult programming is predominantly for senior residents.
+Senior aged residents make up the majority of Ramara's population and are more flexible to schedules.

-Working aged adults are less flexible than seniors to attend day-time scheduled programs.
+Working aged adults are less flexible to attend day-time scheduled programs.
 Changing programs to evenings can be challenging for staffing and providing schedules.
 Older adults are less likely to come out after dark or because of inclement weather.
 Experience of the Ramara Recreation Department has shown that changing to evenings also does not equate to working aged adults participating given the option.